Japan's SBI cancels CEO news conference due to 'emergency'

-TOKYO, Dec 14 (Reuters) - Japan's SBI Holdings said it is cancelling a news conference planned by CEO and President Yoshitaka Kitao on Tuesday due to an emergency.
-It did not elaborate, but added that the event would be rescheduled.
+TOKYO, Dec 14 (Reuters) - Japan's SBI Holdings Inc 8473.T said it will reschedule a news conference by President and Chief Executive Officer Yoshitaka Kitao planned for Tuesday due to an "emergency".

-SBI had successfully completed a tender offer for Shinsei Bank 8303.T last week, raising its stake in the mid-sized lender to 47.77% from about 20%.
+The online brokerage completed a tender offer last week for Shinsei Bank Ltd 8303.T, raising its stake in the mid-sized lender to 47.77% from about 20%.

+Its unsolicited bid first met opposition from Shinsei management, who said the offer could hurt the interests of minority shareholders.

+But the bank last month cancelled plans for a poison pill defence as it did not have the support of state-owned Deposit Insurance Corp of Japan DEPIN.UL, which holds over 20% of Shinsei.

 ((ran.kim@thomsonreuters.com; +81-3-4520-1228))